 Greens for the Compost Pile

-Green materials for composting consists mostly of wet or recently growing materials.
+Green materials for composting consist mostly of wet or recently growing materials.
 Green materials are usually green or come from plants that were green at some point.
 But, this is not always the case.
+Here are green items:

 - Grass clippings